Viincenttt/MollieApi/README.md

 PaymentResponse result = this._mollieClient.GetPaymentAsync(paymentResponse.Id).Result;
 ```

 Keep in mind that some payment methods have specific payment detail values.
-For example: PayPal payments have a PayPal and customer reference id.
-In order to use these fields you have to cast the PaymentResponse to the PayPalPaymentResponse and access the Detail property.
+For example: PayPal payments have reference and customer reference properties.
+In order to access these properties you have to cast the PaymentResponse to the PayPalPaymentResponse and access the Detail property.

 Take a look at the [Mollie payment response documentation](https://www.mollie.com/nl/docs/reference/payments/get) for a full list of payment methods that have extra detail fields.